anachronic/emacs.d/README.md

 ## Future work

 Most of what I plan to do include documentation on shortcuts, getting this to work well with C, C++, Python and maybe Ruby.
 This could change over time though, but I will update this README as this config directory evolves.

+## License
+You're free to do **whatever** you want with these files with absolutely no restriction.
+You can read the `LICENSE` file for more info.
+There are some files that have some restrictions, though.

+I've taken a lot of ideas from other people's files.
+But have, for the most part, written the code myself.

+The big exceptions here are:
+* The file `setup-eshell.el` under the `elisp` directory.
+I literally copied it from [this](https://github.com/howardabrams/dot-files/blob/master/emacs-eshell.org) file, which is under Creative Commons License.
+I do want to thank Howard, because I have learned so much from his files, and that process has absolutely helped me understand more about Emacs.
+* The `snippets` directory, which i got from [here](https://github.com/AndreaCrotti/yasnippet-snippets).
+The license is pretty permissive, but I thought I should mention it since the majority of the snippets come from there.